Do I Have to Have an Attorney for my Family Law Case?

 When representing yourself, you run the risk of missing various deadlines tied into financial disclosures, witnesses, discovery, and trial management that, when missed, could lead to delay, evidence preclusion, and ultimately poor substantive results.

 You wouldn’t pull your own teeth or fill your own cavity.
 You wouldn’t perform surgery on yourself.
 Most people don’t fix their own cars or appliances.
 These are all things better left to professionals.
 The same holds true when it comes to to dealing with your Colorado legal needs.
-If you find yourself on the precipice of facing a divorce, custody, or child support matter, do yourself a favor and contact a Denver family law attorney.
+If you find yourself on the precipice of facing a divorce, custody, or child support matter, do yourself a favor and contact an attorney.
 Your financial future and the well being of your children deserve the same guidance and care of a professional as the other aspects of your life.
 If nothing more, you may gain insights, knowledge, or affirmation regarding your case, issues, ideas, and concerns.